Vjonquiere/chess/README.md

 From the local `chess` or Docker `app` folder :
 - `mvn clean test` to install dependencies and run tests

+The tests are by default ran in headless mode.
+To disable the headless run, you can use :
+- `mvn test -Dtestfx.headless=false -Dprism.order=j2d -Dglass.platform=default -Dmonocle.platform=default`

 ### Run the Application
 From the local `chess` or Docker `app` folder :
 - `mvn javafx:run -Djavafx.args="args"` to run the app with given args